 During their tenure in the program, students are at risk for occupational injury from working with, lifting and moving patients and equipment.
 These include, but are not limited to, the following: low back and neck pain, sprain, strain, fall related injuries, etc. Good body mechanics and a solid foundation on the safe and appropriate application and use of equipment and other treatment interventions can minimize these risks.
+The Department has a Waiver, Release, and Authorization Form (Appendix E) for use by students and/or faculty when engaging in physical therapy related procedures and activities.

 Students may also be exposed to supplies that may be hazardous to health, such as gels, lotions, sprays, and pads.
 Material safety data sheets (MSDS) for these and other supplies used by the program are found in the secretary's office.